Sponsored Programs Services

 The F&A cost rates are negotiated with the Department of Health and Human Services (DHHS), Division of Cost Allocation.

-The WSU Office of Business and Finance and DHHS personnel negotiate these rates in accordance with federal government cost principles set forth in Office of Management and Budget (OMB) circular A-21.
+The WSU Office of Finance and Administration and DHHS personnel negotiate these rates in accordance with federal government cost principles set forth in Office of Management and Budget (OMB) Circular A-21 (applicable to grants awarded prior to December 26, 2014) or Uniform Guidance 2 CFR 200.414 and 2 CFR 200 Appendix III (applicable to grants awarded on or after December 26, 2014).

-Not all of the operations indicated above which contribute to a project's F&A costs apply equally to each project type or location, e.g., research versus educational services and on-campus versus off-campus locations.
+Not all of the operations indicated above that contribute to a project's F&A costs apply equally to each project type or location, e.g., research versus educational services and on-campus versus off-campus locations.
 For this reason, separate rates have been negotiated for each category, taking into account those F&A cost elements which are most applicable.
 The appropriate F&A cost category is determined at the time of proposal preparation.
-Questions should be directed to the Office of Grant and Research Development (OGRD).
+Questions should be directed to the Office of Research Operations and Support (OROS).
 The F&A cost categories are as follows:

 Research and development activities that are separately budgeted and accounted for.